Meet Jin Mobile

 Open our template and tap Duplicate to copy it into your workspace:

-Point Jin at your copy: it finds your databases automatically, or paste the URL of the page you just duplicated.
+Point Jin Mobile at your copy: it finds your databases automatically, or paste the URL of the page you just duplicated.

 Under a minute, start to finish.